bcollin/tiny-gallery/readme.txt

 I would like to share that amusement.

-I have removed the customer's photos, modernised the HTML (i.e. changed the DTD) and have added an extra layer: the original did not have a list of galleries.
+I have removed the customer's photos and modernised the HTML, i.e. changed the DTD.

 Note that this was written before Javascript-heavy galleries were prevalent, hence the use of photo.php to load the large image.